chengsike4-spec/TSS-LCD/README.md

 ### 4. Testing / Inference

-To evaluate the trained model and generate prediction figures, You can save your processed dataset (for example `trainDataset.csv`) in the `./dataset` directory, then Run:
+To evaluate the trained model and generate prediction figures, You can Run:

 ```bash
 python train.py